kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 This proposal splits the full implementation of QoS-class resources into multiple phases, building functionality gradually, step-by-step.
 The goal is to make the discussions more focused and easier.
-We may also learn on the way, insights from earlier phases affecting design choises made in the later phases, hopefully resulting in a better overall end result.
+We may also learn on the way, insights from earlier phases affecting design choices made in the later phases, hopefully resulting in a better overall end result.
 However, we also outline all the future steps to not lose the overall big picture.